-So, if you just create applications using the power of Nitisa framework, the extension for Visual Studio is the right choise for you.
-But, if you develop your own widgets and packages of widgets, which you want to be available in the Form Builder, better choise is using standalone installation.
+So, if you just create applications using the power of Nitisa framework, the extension for Visual Studio is the right chose for you.
+But, if you develop your own widgets and packages of widgets, which you want to be available in the Form Builder, better chose is using standalone installation.

 Can you use both standalone version and extension for Visual Studio?
 Yes, you can.
 You even can use many version of standalone installations.
-Just be careful in specifying pathes for include and library files in your applications.
+Just be careful in specifying paths for include and library files in your applications.

 Installation process is very simple:

 ./build-all.shin the terminal.
 It will take some time but you don't have to worry as it is required only once.

 The solution of the downloaded framework has four supported platforms: ARM and x86 for 32-bit builds, ARM64 and x64 for 64-bit builds.
 Where ARM and ARM64 platforms are used for Android projects only.
 It also has several configurations.
 They are Debug, DebugRT, Release, ReleaseRT.
 Configurations without RT produce static libraries with static runtime library linking.
 Configurations with RT produce static libraries with linking runtime library in form of DLL.
 We recommend using RT configurations to build Form Builder and for building your own packages.
 When developing applications non-RT configurations are usually used.

 For the Linux projects you will also need to setup connection to your Linux for remote building.

 Anyway you are free to add your own configuration for your applications.
 Just don't forget the framework and packages configuration should be compatible with build configuration of your application (pay attention on using runtime libraries, platform toolset, and SDK version).

 As for the configurations, you can use Debug and DebugRT ones for development and Release and ReleaseRT ones for production binaries.
-Use *RT when you are developing widgets and packages of widgets which are supposed to be managable by Form Builder.
+Use *RT when you are developing widgets and packages of widgets which are supposed to be manageable by Form Builder.
 In other case use configurations without *RT.

 This paragraph is applied to standalone installation only.